xyz031702/airflow/CONTRIBUTING.md

 the build phase will just check if your code has changed and rebuild as needed.

-The checks below are run in a docker environment, which means that if you run them locally, they should give the same results as the tests run in TravisCI without special environment preparation:
+The checks below are run in a docker environment, which means that if you run them locally, they should give the same results as the tests run in TravisCI without special environment preparation.

+#### Running static code analysis from the host

+You can trigger the static checks from the host environment, without entering Docker container.
+You do that by running appropriate scripts (The same is done in TravisCI)

 * [ci_docs.sh](scripts/ci/ci_docs.sh) - checks that documentation can be built without warnings.
 * [ci_flake8.sh](scripts/ci/ci_flake8.sh) - runs flake8 source code style guide enforcement tool